vsbron/course-react2024-the-wild-oasis/README.md

 - Sidebar Navigation;
 - List of all available cabins;
+- New cabins can be added to the list;
-- Cabins can be deleted from the list and a new ones can be added;
+- Existing cabins can be edited or deleted entirely;
 - Custom images can be uploaded while adding a new Cabin;

 ## Details